ChristopherA/intro-mac-command-line/part1-basics.md

 Absolute Paths and Home Directory
 ---------------------------------

 So far, we have listed the contents of directories that exist inside our current directory.
+Every directory on your computer has a name and a path that takes you to it.

 What if we want to see other directories?
 One way is by what is known as the "absolute path".
 These paths begin with the the `/` character.

 Try it:

 ```
 {your computer name}:~ {your user name}$ls /